ericbatistasilva/CALL-OPEN-SOURCE/README.md

 # Call — Manual Frames (Open-Source)

-TechBuddy Nano is an AI that allows you to send text and images to OpenRouter, with camera capture, screen sharing, and TTS (Text-to-Speech).
+Call is an AI that allows you to send text and images to OpenRouter, with camera capture, screen sharing, and TTS (Text-to-Speech).

 Perfect for testing AI manually and in a fun way!